Loader gif

 Updated for tax year 2017.

-The way people sometimes talk about tax return preparation, you’d think to file your tax return is the root canal of personal finance.
+The way people sometimes talk about preparation, you’d think to file your tax return is the root canal of personal finance.
 If this is your first-time filing, you may be dreading the experience.

 You may be in for a surprise, however.